puppetlabs/tasks-hands-on-lab/3-running-commands/README.md

 bolt command run <command> --nodes <nodes>
 ```

-To run a command against a remote node using a username and password rather than keys use the following command syntax:
+To run a command against a remote node using a username and password rather than keys use the following syntax:
 ```
 bolt command run <command> --nodes <nodes> --user <user> --password <password>
 ```